Georges Bank: Commercial fishing

-Georges Bank, while not having the most productive fishery in the world (the Grand Banks takes this claim), has great prominence in that it is probably the most geographically accessible of all the fishing banks in the North Atlantic.
-Lying adjacent to New England's famous seaports, Georges Bank is singlehandedly responsible for the development of coastal fisheries in towns such as Gloucester, Massachusetts, and Yarmouth, Nova Scotia.
+Georges Bank, draws its significance from its geographic location not necessarily from its productive potential.
+It is one most geographically accessible of all the fishing banks in the North Atlantic.
+This is due to its being accessible from New England's seaports.

-For over 400 years, Georges Bank supported lucrative fisheries for Atlantic cod and halibut.
+For over 400 years, Georges Bank supported fisheries for Atlantic cod and halibut.
 Over time, bottom trawlers became very efficient, some catching as much cod in an hour as traditional boats caught in a season.
 Bottom trawlers, however, damaged the sea floor coral and sponge habitats, and federal fisheries regulations aim to control this large scale overfishing to establish future sustainability.

 From 1976 to 1982, oil companies drilled ten exploratory wells in the U.S. part of the Georges Bank.
 None were successful, however, and both Canada and the United States have since imposed moratoriums on oil exploration and production on the Georges Bank, to ensure fisheries conservation.

 The decision by Canada and the United States to extend fisheries jurisdiction out to 200 miles in 1977 led to overlapping claims on Georges Bank, and resulted in quickly deteriorating relations between fishers from both countries.
 Both nations agreed in 1979 to refer the question of maritime boundary delimitation to the International Court of Justice in The Hague.
 The ICJ delivered its decision in 1984 dividing Georges Bank fisheries between the two countries in a way that disappointed American fishermen.

 On September 15, 2016, President of the United States Barack Obama proclaimed the Northeast Canyons and Seamounts Marine National Monument to protect the area's marine biodiversity.
 This protected a portion of Georges Bank from fishing and mining.
 Despite the protection, commercial fishing for deep sea red crab and American lobster was allowed to continue within the monument for a grace period of seven years.